-After our first attempt at Raagi Bhakri it is a favorite in our home.
-It’s easy to prepare and both of us love it.
+Raagi Bhakri is a favorite in our home.
+It’s easy to prepare and very filling.
 During this past visit to Kumta I replenished our stock of Raagi flour.

 A few blocks from our place in Kumta is a little “girNi” (or mill) which grinds various types of flour.
 It is run by a distant relative ours; apparently everyone in Kumta is related to each other!
 And fortuitously for me, he was milling raagi flour that day.
 So here’s a little tour of the making of Raagi Flour.